SiloCityLabs/blog/content/post/2018/2018-11-28-bv-tech-4mp-2k-h-265-ip67-and-zoneminder.md

 <!--more-->

 To get this camera working after much fooling around and talking with support.
 The old firmware needs to be updated to enable automatic onvif detection.
-Download the software [SmartPSS][3] then the [firmware &#8220;IP Wifi Bullet Camera&#8221;.][4]
+Download the software [SmartPSS][3] then the [firmware "IP Wifi Bullet Camera".][4]

 Once you have configured the device in smartpss, there should be an option to upgrade.
 Do that and it will show up to zoneminder with the onvif selector.